-- 10. (1) The council appoints a deputy vice-chancellor in the manner determined by the council in its document presently entitled "Revised procedure for selecting a vice-chancellor or a deputy vice-chancellor", provided that the council may change the selection procedure. - (2) The council determines the powers, functions, duties and the term of office of a deputy vice-chancellor. - (3) A deputy vice-chancellor is subject to the Rules for staff discipline.

-- (4) If a deputy vice-chancellor is unable, for any reason, to perform the functions of his or her office, or if his or her office becomes vacant, the council must appoint a replacement. - (5) If the office of deputy vice-chancellor is vacant for six months or less the council may, on the recommendation of the principal, appoint an acting deputy vice-chancellor. - (6) If the office of the deputy vice-chancellor is vacant in excess of six months, the council must first consult with the senate before appointing an acting deputy vice-chancellor. - (7) A deputy vice-chancellor is accountable to the council and the principal.
+- 12. (1) The council appoints a deputy vice-chancellor in the manner determined by the council in its document presently entitled "Revised procedure for selecting a vice-chancellor or deputy vice-chancellor", provided that the council may change the selection procedure. - (2) The council determines the functions and the term of office of a deputy vice-chancellor. - (3) A deputy vice-chancellor is accountable to the council and the principal. - (4) A deputy vice-chancellor is subject to the Rules for staff discipline. - (5) If a deputy vice-chancellor is unable, for any reason, to perform the functions of his or her office, or if his or her office becomes vacant, the council must appoint a replacement. - (6) If the office of deputy vice-chancellor is vacant for six months or less the council may, on the recommendation of the principal, appoint an acting deputy vice-chancellor.